creating a fundraising plan

 Creating a Financing Plan

-This webinar will help nonprofit leaders create an overall financing plan to bring money in the door.
+This on demand webinar will help nonprofit leaders create an overall financing plan to bring money in the door.
 This interactive webinar will help nonprofit leaders develop a plan that includes:

 • All revenue streams flowing to the organization